Tips for Reducing the Risk of Heart Disease in Sacramento, CA

 Comfort Keepers® Can Help

-The compassionate caregivers of Comfort Keepers® can help your aging loved one reduce his or her risk of heart disease.
+The compassionate caregivers of Comfort Keepers® serving Sacramento, Placer and El Dorado counties can help your aging loved one reduce his or her risk of heart disease.
 We can promote a heart-healthy lifestyle, ensuring that he or she follows a physician-prescribed diet and exercise regimen.
-Our caregivers can also prepare healthy meals, and even provide transportation to and from the gym or to any scheduled medical appointments.
+Our caregivers in the Sacramento area can also prepare healthy meals, and even provide transportation to and from the gym or to any scheduled medical appointments.
 Put simply, your loved one doesn’t have to be alone as he or she moves toward a happier, healthier lifestyle.
 We’ll be there every step of the way.
-For more information about how Comfort Keepers can help your aging loved one, please contact your local office.

 Everyday Health.
 “Heart-Healthy Habits for Seniors” by Diana Rodriguez.
 Web.
 2018.